 Alternative medicines have a long tradition of use in musculoskeletal problems.
 These include certain herbal remedies for osteoarthritis.
 In fact, research shows that some are as effective for pain relief as modern medicines, but with fewer side effects.

 Similarly, topical use of the herbal remedy black cumin seed oil may offer some benefit.
 In studies, it provides better pain relief than paracetamol for knee osteoarthritis.

 Food and osteoarthritis

-As obesity is linked to an increased risk of developing osteoarthritis, weight loss is often suggested as one way to reduce symptoms.
-There is also some evidence that adhering to a Mediterranean diet is associated with a lower prevalence of osteoarthritis, with better quality of life and decreased pain and disability.
+We know there is a link between obesity and the risk of developing osteoarthritis.
+So, weight loss may provide one way to reduce symptoms.
+There is also some evidence that sticking to a Mediterranean diet may result in a lower prevalence of osteoarthritis.
+Along with a better quality of life and decreased pain and disability.